microsoft/microsoft-bonsai-api/Python/samples/quanser-qube/README.md

 ## Running the Simulator Locally

-Run the simulator locally by:
+Run the simulator locally by the following command and setting environment variables for SIM_WORKSPACE and SIM_ACCESS_KEY.

 ```bash
 python main.py